ComputermindCorp/drp-ai-demo-app/C01_river_area_monitoring/README.md

 6. To terminate the application, switch the application window to the terminal by using `Super(windows key)+Tab` and press `Enter` key on the terminal of the board.

->**Note:** Since RZ/V2N is a brother chip of RZ/V2N, the same execution environment is used, which causes inconsistency in display contents,
-i.e, RZ/V2N application log contains "RZ/V2H".
-This will be solved in the future version.

 ## Application: Configuration